AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Deterrence

-Deterrence refers to the discouragement of an action or event by instilling fear or doubt of the consequences.
-Deterrence is an aim of punishment – to put people off committing crimes.
-Nuclear deterrence is the military doctrine that possession of nuclear weapons deters enemies from attacking.
+Deterrence discourages actions or events by instilling fear or doubt about the consequences.
+As an aim of punishment, deterrence puts people off committing crimes.
+Nuclear deterrence operates on the doctrine that possessing nuclear weapons deters enemies from attacking.

 Disciple